qdrant/landing_page/qdrant-landing/content/documentation/integrations/privategpt.md

 # PrivateGPT

-[PrivateGPT](https://docs.privategpt.dev/) is a production-ready AI project that allows you to ask questions about your documents using the power of Large Language Models (LLMs), even in scenarios without an Internet connection.
-100% private, no data leaves your execution environment at any point.
+[PrivateGPT](https://docs.privategpt.dev/) is a production-ready AI project that allows you to inquire about your documents using Large Language Models (LLMs) with offline support.

 PrivateGPT supports Qdrant as a vectorstore for ingesting and retrieving documents.

-## Usage
+## Installation

 To enable Qdrant, install the qdrant extra within your PrivateGPT project first.

 ```bash
 poetry install --extras qdrant
 ```

+## Configuration

 Qdrant settings can be configured by setting values to the qdrant property in the `settings.yaml` file.
 By default, Qdrant tries to connect to an instance at http://localhost:3000.